jruels/automation-dev/labs/setup.md

 NOTE: There are multiple **Terraform** extensions.
 Install the one by **HashiCorp**.

+## Restart Visual Studio Code

+Restart VS Code to update the path to see the newly installed applications.

 ---

 # Open the lab repo in VS Code